Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/javascript.md

 Plugins can be included individually (using Boosted's individual `js/dist/*.js`), or all at once using `boosted.js` or the minified `boosted.min.js` (don't include both).

-If you use a bundler (Webpack, Rollup...), you can use `/js/dist/*.js` files which are UMD ready.
+If you use a bundler (Webpack, Parcel, Vite...), you can use `/js/dist/*.js` files which are UMD ready.

 ## Usage with JavaScript frameworks